 I’m interested in starting right away.
-This job is the utmost of importance to me.
-I do have a prior commitment with my old position.
-But I would like to sign the employment agreement with you as soon as possible, set a date that’s most convenient for your team and then ensure that I am here.
+This job is of the utmost importance to me.
+I do have a prior commitment to my old position.
+But I would like to sign the employment agreement with you as soon as possible, set a date that’s most convenient for your team, and then ensure that I am here.
 That will be my highest priority.

 When You Want To Take Some Time Off Before You Start Your New Position